simon387/notes/windows/readme.md

 ---

-## random cmd commands
+## Random cmd commands

 + ```netstat -na```

 ---

-## web page with autojoin for a skype for business / microsoft lync call
+## Web page with autojoin for a skype for business / microsoft lync call

 ```html
 <a href="https://webconf.company.it/companygroup/meet/s.celia/H9HZQ390">Join Skype Meeting</a>